thysultan/Ally/README.md

 Pronounced L-I, Ally is a operator centric programming language with semi-optional types, where in addition to objects & functions, operators are also first class programming values.

 This means that we can create new operators and extend existing operators.
-The language closesly resembles JavaScript and Swift, the core syntax is as follows.
+The language closely resembles JavaScript and Swift, the core syntax is as follows.

 ```
 operator (value) {} label {} // operator(value, () => {}, () => {})